Brand evolution in the time of anti-racism protests

+George Floyd’s death and subsequent anti-racism protests have pushed the corporate world to take various actions to address the issue of racial inequality.
 Recently, FMCG, entertainment, sport, professional and public services businesses have rebranded products and services, in response to increasing complaints from customers, sponsors and trading partners.
 Adjoa Anim discusses considerations businesses should keep in mind during such an exercise.

 Companies may want to react quickly, but, knee-jerk actions usually create more problems.
 Businesses may wish to announce plans for a review and take the time to select a suitable replacement.
 For instance, Nestle SA publicised plans to rename Colombian BESO DE NEGRA (“kiss from a black woman”), Australian RED SKINS and CHICOS confectionery brands, before taking the time to carry out a review.
 NFL team Washington Redskins has adopted an interim name, ‘Washington Football team, until a suitable alternative is agreed upon.

 Check to see if a mark is available to use

 The importance of searching is manifest in the dispute concerning the band formerly known as Lady Antebellum.
 After announcing that it had changed its name to Lady A, a Seattle-based singer, Anita ‘Lady A’ White, stated that she has used the name for the past 20 years.
 Fans had referred to the band as Lady A and the band used the name on its website since 2008.
 Additionally, the band owned three US registrations from 2010 and filed a new US application before announcing the change.
 Initial joint statements on co-existence have descended into a very public dispute involving court actions.
 It is not known whether Lady A, the band, carried out searches before the official rebrand.

 Scrutinise suitability beyond availability